 Historically, diffraction of a radio source's waves by the moon led to the discovery of quasars-the hyperactive nuclei of distant galaxies.
 In the early 1960s, a team of British radio observers led by Cyril Hazard knew that the moon would occult a powerful radio source named 3C273, so they set up their telescope to observe the development of the diffraction pattern as the occultation proceeded.
-From the pattern's observed times of ingress (passage into the moon's shadow) and egress (emergence from the moon's shadow), Hazard determined the coordinates of 3C273 on the sky.
+From the pattern's observed times of ingress (passage into the moon's shadow) and egress (emergence from the moon's shadow), Hazard determined the coordinates of 3C273 on the sky, and did so . with remarkable accuracy thanks to the oscillatory features in the diffraction pattern.
 These coordinates enabled Maarten Schmidt at the 200-inch telescope on Palomar Mountain to identify 3C273 optically and discover (from its optical redshift) that it was surprisingly distant and consequently had an unprecedented luminosity.
+It was the first example of a previously unknown astrophysical object: a quasar.